 420. THE PROCESS OF CURRICULUM DEVELOPMENT.
 A course designed to review contemporary developments in curriculum theory and practice, to provide experience in development of units of instruction, to develop criteria for evaluating published curriculum materials.
-Prerequisites: Graduate standing; basic teaching credential, or consent of instructor.
+Prerequisites: Basic teaching credential, or consent of instructor.

 421. SEMINAR: THE PROCESS OF CURRICULUM DEVELOPMENT.
 Development of curriculum proposals applicable to local districts and problems; development and defense of total curriculum proposal related to major educational problem or to local district need; critique of curriculum proposals of other seminar members.
-Prerequisites: Education 420; admission to graduate standing and to the master's program in the Graduate Institute of Education.
+Prerequisites: Education 420; admission to candidacy for the master's degree in the Graduate Institute of Education.